rsdoiel/rsdoiel.github.io/blog/2016/08/16/From-Markdown-and-Bash-to-mkpage.md

 Building a website then is only a matter of maintaining navigation in *nav.md* and identifing the pages needing to be created.
 I can easily automated that using the Unix find, grep, cut and sort.
-Also with find I can iteratively process each intereting markdown file applying a template and rendering the related HTML file.
+Also with find I can iteratively process each markdown file applying a template and rendering the related HTML file.
 This can be done for a site of a few pages (e.g. about, resume and cv) to more complex websites like blogs and repository activities.